mgwhitman/live-work-locate/README.md

 The Live, Work, Locate application is a configurable JavaScript application that allows interested parties to determine whether or not they want to live, work or locate a business within a community.

-# live-work-locate

-The Live, Work, Locate application is a configurable JavaScript application that allows the public to locate parks, recreational opportunities boat ramps etc. in their community.

 ![Image of Live Work Locate application](live-work-locate.png "Live, Work,Locate application")